rezagh/floodprotectionsystem/readme.txt

 		**A simple client program that can be used to obtain status information from the RMC is also required **A simple server that represents a registered users home PC might also be considered.
 		**Registered agencies should be able to interrogate any sensor throughout the region

+	User: We simulated a user as a corba server as well to make things easier.

 Running/testing/presentation scenario:
+- first run call_all.bat and make sure they are all running without errors
 - interogate sensor - M1 - empty
 - add sensor to lms zone - m10
 - register user - m21